JakeSidSmith/jargs/README.md

 Both `options` and `childNodes` are optional.
 All keys in `options` are optional.
 `childNodes` are any arguments following the name & options.

+You can nest nodes as many times as necessary.

 #### Command